Chandhru-27/Digital-Voting-System-Using-C/README.md

 - Implement authentication for secure voting.
 - Improve the file handling mechanism to enhance security.
 - Add a graphical user interface (GUI) for better usability.

+> Go through the DVS.pdf file in the repository

 ## Author
 Chandhru Loganathan